adematti/comet-emu/docs/source/Tutorial/examples.rst

 .. image:: images/fig05.png

-The argument specifying the scales provides the same functionality as for ``Pell``\ , that is, it can either be given as a number or numpy array, in which case all specified multipoles are evaluated for the same scales, or a list of numbers/numpy arrays, in which case the first entry is evaluated for the first multipole in ``ell`` etc.
+The argument specifying the scales provides the same functionality as for ``Pell``\ , that is, it can either be given as a number or Numpy array, in which case all specified multipoles are evaluated for the same scales, or a list of numbers/Numpy arrays, in which case the first entry is evaluated for the first multipole in ``ell`` etc.

 For the version with specified dark energy model it is also possible (in addition to providing the volume via the ``volume`` argument) to provide minimum and maximum redshifts, ``zmin`` and ``zmax``\ , a sky fraction ``fsky``\ , and a volume scaling factor ``volfac`` (by default equal to 1), such that the volume is computed in accordance with the given cosmological model.
 For example: